Analog fast Fourier transforms for scalable and efficient signal processing: Methods

-The fabricated 40-nm test chip used for our experiments was designed to demonstrate precise SONOS device programming and accurate analog MVMs, but was not optimized for high compute performance or power efficiency.
-Therefore, to obtain the energy values in Fig. \ref{fig:scaling}d, we used projections that are based on the measured properties of the fabricated 40-nm SONOS arrays and modeled properties of more optimal peripheral circuits that were designed and simulated in the same 40-nm foundry process.
-These circuit designs are described in detail in Ref.~\citenum{xiao2022accurate} and are summarized in Supplementary Section \ref{sec:scaling2}.
+The fabricated 40-nm test chip used for our experiments was designed to demonstrate high-precision SONOS-based analog MVMs, but was not optimized for performance, power efficiency, or area.
+Therefore, the energy, performance, and area metrics for the analog FFT in Fig. \ref{fig:scaling}c-d are modeled based on a more optimal SONOS-based IMC core design with faster and more efficient peripheral circuits.
+The details of these energy, performance, and area models are described in Supplementary Section \ref{sec:energy_supp}.

-The energy consumption of these circuit blocks is based on simulations in Cadence Spectre using transistors in a 40-nm process design kit.
-We used this model to compute the energy of analog 1D DFTs of various sizes up to 256 points, shown in Table \ref{tab:dft_energy}.
-For very small DFTs, the energy is dominated by the circuit block that generates the ramp signal for all of the column ADCs.
-For large DFTs, the energy scales with the number of columns, due to the increasing overhead of the current sensing, integration, and ADC circuitry.
-We composed these elementary DFT energies to estimate the total energy of DFTs based on large partitioned MVMs as well as analog VR-FFTs.
-For the VR-FFT, if $N$ is a power of four we used $P=Q=R=S=\sqrt{N}$; otherwise, we used $P=R$ and $Q=S$ where $P$ and $Q$ are adjacent powers of two whose product is $N$.